C-Brener/MarketToGo_2.0/docs/readme-git-actions.md

 ### Conditions
 * Inside the Git actions we have a conditionals as in any programming language
 * For use the conditions in gitAcions we need follow this structure:

-    ```
+    ```yml
         if: failure() && steps.run-tests.outcome != 'success'
-        // failure() is an especial conditions where executed when we have an failure in previous step
+        # failure() is an especial conditions where executed when we have an failure in previous step

     ```
+### Special Conditional Functions
+* Special conditional is used to trigger conditionals